 Chefs prepare, season and cook a wide variety of foods from snacks, soups and salads to side dishes, entrees and desserts, but the job entails far more than that.
 Chefs also must be familiar with managing a staff, planning menus and purchasing food, along with safety and sanitation rules in a kitchen.
-Degrees that teach these skills are most commonly offered at the associate's degree level.
-Bachelor's degree programs do exist, but are rare.

 Associate of Applied Science in the Culinary Arts

 Associate of Applied Science (AAS) programs in the culinary arts provide students with the knowledge and experience necessary to become chefs.
 Students learn about many aspects of the food service industry, including food sanitation, baking, sauces and classical cooking.
 Programs also cover many business aspects of serving food, such as menu planning, food purchasing, nutrition and human resources.
-Many programs give students hands-on food preparation experience as part of the required coursework.

 The coursework for an AAS degree in culinary arts blends classroom instruction with practical experience in a variety of food preparation areas.
 Students learn to cook and prepare cuisine from all over the world.
 The topics below are usually covered: